Truck stop: United States

 The truck stop originated in the United States in the 1940s as a reliable source of diesel fuel not commonly available at filling stations.
 This, coupled with the growth of the Interstate Highway System, led to the creation of the professional haulage and truck stop industries.
 They generally consist of, at the very least, a diesel grade fueling station with bays wide and tall enough for modern tractor/trailer rigs, plus a large enough parking area to accommodate from five to over a hundred trucks and other heavy vehicles.
 Truck stops should not be confused with rest areas or motorway service areas which cater mostly to cars and are often run by or leased from a government or tollway corporation.

 In the United States in the late 1990s, Truckstops of America (T/A) changed its name to TravelCenters of America to reflect this marketing strategy.
 There is no exact distinction between "truck stop" and the newer term "travel center", but some differences are size, proximity to interstate highways and major roads, the number of services, accessibility to automotive and RV travelers, and a certain extra emphasis on facility appearance.
 Many truck stops chains such as Love's, Flying J and T/A also serve the recreational vehicle market.
 All the national chains have established customer loyalty programs to promote repeated patronage.

-In Louisiana, truck stops that meet certain criteria are allowed to have on-site casinos that can operate up to 50 video poker gaming devices.
-These truck stops are regulated by the Louisiana Gaming Enforcement Division and must maintain certain amenities to be eligible to keep the lucrative gaming devices operating.
-Some of the amenities required are: having a certain number of acres of land, having a certain number of 18-wheeler parking spaces, having an on-site restaurant, and having trucker's supplies, showers, telephones, television lounge, scales, laundry services, fuel.
+In Louisiana, truck stops meeting certain criteria may operate on-site casinos with up to 50 video poker machines.
+These truck stops are regulated by the Louisiana Gaming Enforcement Division and must maintain certain amenities to be eligible to retain these machines.
+Required amenities include a certain total land area, a certain number of tractor/trailer parking spaces, an on-site restaurant, and trucker's supplies, showers, telephones, television lounge, scales, laundry services, and fuel.

 Truck stops were often depicted in films and novels as being somewhat seedy places, frequented by aggressive bikers, petty criminals, and prostitutes (e.g. the "lot lizards" in the JT LeRoy novel Sarah).
 This may be an outdated stereotype, as most modern truck stops are generally clean and safe, becoming a "home away from home" for many truck drivers.
 However, most truck stops reflect the social environment of their local area; consequently, one occasionally finds seedy truck stops in seedy areas.
 According to John McPhee's book Uncommon Carriers, truck stops in rural areas are typically very safe and wholesome.
-However, as the distance to major cities decreases the incidence of prostitution, drug peddling etc. increases dramatically.
-The Vince Lombardi service area on the New Jersey Turnpike near New York City has the most rampant prostitution.
+However, as the distance to major cities decreases, the incidence of prostitution, drug peddling etc. increases dramatically.
+In the mid-2000s, the Vince Lombardi service area on the New Jersey Turnpike near New York City had the country's most rampant prostitution.